openvinotoolkit/model_server/extras/ovms-operator/README.md

 ## Kubernetes Operator {#ovms_extras_ovms-operator-readme}
-This Operator is based on a [Helm chart](https://github.com/openvinotoolkit/model_server/tree/v2021.3/deploy) for OVMS.
+This Operator is based on a [Helm chart](https://github.com/openvinotoolkit/model_server/tree/v2021.3/deploy) for OpenVINO Model Server.
 It supports all the parameters from the helm chart.

 It allows for easy deployment and management of OVMS service in the Kubernetes cluster by just creating `Ovms` resource.